 Also, make sure your intro is directly reflecting what is in your thumbnail and title, if your viewers sense click bait, they will move on straight away.

 So if you thumbnail says Shopping in Marrakech, then your first few seconds should reassure the view that yes this video definitely is about shopping in Marrakesh.
 If the viewer doesn’t find what they are looking for in the first few seconds, it is highly likely they will move on very quickly.

 Visual Interest in Your Travel Vlogs

 Once you have captured your audience, now the trick is to keep them watching.
 There are some great editing techniques you can use to turn a boring video into something interesting and watchable.

-Including elements for visual interest is super important, cutaways, meaningful b-roll, crop-ins, animations and switching between different angles and shots are all great ways to create visual interest in the editing stage.
-One long shot of waves rolling in could get boring fast.
+Including elements for visual interest is super important.
+Cutaways, meaningful b-roll, crop-ins, animations and switching between different angles and shots are all great ways to create visual interest in the editing stage.

 With the masses of vloggers all posting content on YouTube, consistency is one way you can really set your channel apart from the rest.
 Consistency relates to 4 main elements on your channel:

-Keeping these elements consistent will help you build trust with your viewers overtime, your subscribers will know what to expect from your channel and will come back to find more.
+Keeping these elements consistent will help you build trust with your viewers and overtime your subscribers will know what to expect from your channel and will come back to find more.